Skip to content

 • Status of the container (running, stopped, …).

-• Date when the container is created, started and/or stopped.
+• Date when the container was created, started, and/or stopped.

 • Image name used to create the container.